MicrosoftDocs/win32/desktop-src/WmiSdk/swbemprivilege-identifier.md

 ---
-Description: 'The Identifier property of an SWbemPrivilege object is an WbemPrivilegeEnum integer that represents the privilege that is being set or retrieved.
-This property is read-only.'
+Description: The Identifier property of an SWbemPrivilege object is an WbemPrivilegeEnum integer that represents the privilege that is being set or retrieved.
+This property is read-only.
 audience: developer
-author: 'REDMOND\\markl'
+author: REDMOND\\markl
-manager: 'REDMOND\\markl'
+manager: REDMOND\\markl
-ms.assetid: 'd370c3ae-6acf-409a-846a-42a74f1a3c02'
+ms.assetid: d370c3ae-6acf-409a-846a-42a74f1a3c02
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
-ms.technology: 'windows-management-instrumentation'
+ms.technology: windows-management-instrumentation
 ms.tgt_platform: multiple
-title: 'SWbemPrivilege.Identifier property'
+title: SWbemPrivilege.Identifier property
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
 ---

 # SWbemPrivilege.Identifier property

-The **Identifier** property of an [**SWbemPrivilege**](swbemprivilege.md) object is an [WbemPrivilegeEnum](wbemprivilegeenum.md) integer that represents the privilege that is being set or retrieved.
+The **Identifier** property of an [**SWbemPrivilege**](swbemprivilege.md) object is an [WbemPrivilegeEnum](/windows/win32/Wbemdisp/ne-wbemdisp-wbemprivilegeenum?branch=master) integer that represents the privilege that is being set or retrieved.
 This property is read-only.

 For an explanation of this syntax, see [Document Conventions for the Scripting API](document-conventions-for-the-scripting-api.md).